AWS Certified Developer – Associate DVA-C01 Exam Learning Path

 AWS Certified Developer – Associate DVA-C01 Summary

-• AWS Certified Developer – Associate DVA-C01 exam is quite different from the previous one with more focus on the hands-on development and deployment concepts rather then just the architectural concepts
+• AWS Certified Developer – Associate DVA-C01 exam was quite different from the previous one with more focus on the hands-on development and deployment concepts rather than just the architectural concepts

-• AWS Certified Developer – Associate DVA-C01 exam covers a lot of latest AWS services like Lambda, X-Ray while focusing majorly on other services like DynamoDB, Elastic Beanstalk, S3, EC2
+• AWS Certified Developer – Associate DVA-C01 exam covered a lot of AWS services like Lambda, X-Ray while focusing majorly on other services like DynamoDB, Elastic Beanstalk, S3, EC2

 AWS Developer – Associate DVA-C01 Exam Topics